EqualExperts/agents-behave/blog.md

     )
 ```

 Finally, we introduce the `UserAssistantConversation` class.
-This entity orchestrates the dialogue between the user and the assistant, generating responses from both parties.
+This entity orchestrates the conversation between the user and the assistant.
 A termination condition is applied to conclude the interaction based on specific dialogue content.

-In this scenario, the conversation concludes when the assistant's last message includes the term "bye".
+In this scenario, the conversation concludes when the assistant's says something that includes the term "bye".

 ```python